SymfonyCasts/symfony7/sfcasts/outline.md

 ## Bundle / service config

-- We're controlling how services are instantiated
+- So we know that bundles give us services
+- And when we autowire a service, it means that the bundle that provides it provides all the details about how to instantiate it
+- `dd($cache)` to see the class name
+  - For example, for the cache service, FrameworkBundle tells the service container:
+> Hey!
+When I ask for the `CacheInterface` service, I want you to
+> instantiate a `Symfony\Component\Cache\Adapter\TraceableAdapter`
+> object with a specific set of arguments.
+- So the question now is: how can we control this?
+- For example, the cache is this TraceableAdapter, but if you look inside, that's just a small wrapper around a filesystem cache.
+So, apparently, the cache is stored on the filesystem.
+What if we wanted to store the cache in memory instead?
+Or in a different place on the filesystem?
 - Show `framework.yaml` config
+  - The important part is the root `framework` key: that means we're passing
+  - configuration to the `FrameworkBundle`.
+And it'll use that config to
+  - change how it instantiates its services
+- Call `debug:config framework` - this will show you the current config
+- In order to see the full config - call `config:dump framework`
 - Show `cache.yaml` one
+  - Really still part of the `framework` config, just separated out for organization
 - Set cache provider to `cache.adapter.array`
 - See in action

+## Autowiring

+- Run `debug:container`
+- Explain how autowiring works
+- Mention service aliases
+- So if a service's id is NOT an interface or class name, it is NOT autowirable.
+And most services are this way on purpose, as they're low-level.
+That's why `debug:container` has so many more entries than `debug:autowiring`
+- Btw, are there ever times when there are *multiple* services in the container that implement the same class or interface?
 - Create a custom cache pool in the `cache.yaml` config
 - Run `debug:autowiring cache` again to see a new service
+  - So in this case, the config added a totally NEW service
 - Change to `CacheInterface $issLocationPool`
+   - Talk about how this is "named" autowiring
+   - It's rare, but you can also see it with the logger
 - Update the page and see WDT
 - Clear the cache with `cache:pool:clear iss_location_pool`
 - Refresh the page again
-- Call `debug:config framework cache` - this will show you the current config
-- In order to see the full config - call `config:dump framework cache`
 - Let's set `default_lifetime: 5` for our pool in the config
 - Now drop the `expiresAfter(5)` call
 - Probably also show `config:dump twig`

-## Autowiring

-- Run `debug:container`
-- Explain how autowiring works
-- Mention service aliases

 ## Environments